section-engineering-education/engineering-education/content/articles/creating-chatbot-using-natural-language-processing-in-python/index.md

 ### Benefits of bots
 1. Bots allow you to communicate with your customers in a new way.
 Customers' interests can be piqued at the right time by using chatbots.
 2. With the help of chatbots, your organization can better understand consumers' problems and take steps to address those issues.
 3. A single operator can serve one customer at a time.
-On the other hand, a chatbot can answer thousands of inquiries at once.
+On the other hand, a chatbot can answer thousands of inquiries.
-4. Chatbots are unique in that they operate inside predetermined frameworks and rely on a single source of truth within the command catalogue to provide responses to questions they are asked.
-This reduces the risk of confusion and inconsistency in answers.
+4. Chatbots are unique in that they operate inside predetermined frameworks and rely on a single source of truth within the command catalog to respond to questions they are asked, which reduces the risk of confusion and inconsistency in answers.

-### Conclusion
+### Wrapping up
 By following this article's explanation of ChatBots, their utility in business, and how to implement them, we may create a primitive Chatbot using Python and the Chatterbot Library.
 Anyone interested in gaining a better knowledge of conversational artificial intelligence will benefit greatly from this article.

+The code to this project is available [here](https://colab.research.google.com/drive/1ZacaIPOx5cKcDNjEpaljR-IpvfndpVPS?usp=sharing).

+Happy coding!

 ### Reference
-- Find the whole code [here](https://colab.research.google.com/drive/1ZacaIPOx5cKcDNjEpaljR-IpvfndpVPS?usp=sharing).
 - Benefits of [chatbots](https://research.aimultiple.com/chatbot-benefits/).
 - Simple [Chatbot](https://towardsdatascience.com/a-simple-chatbot-in-python-with-deep-learning-3e8669997758) In Python.